 - Louisiana is a SARA state, but restricts programs/courses which place 10 or more students in clinical experiences, involve multi-year contracts between CityU and a LA field site, or provide Teacher Education and/or Educational Leader components.

 - Maryland is a SARA state, but restricts programs/courses which place more than 10 students simultaneously in the field (i.e., internships, clinical experiences, practicum, etc.).

-City University of Seattle programs intended to meet criteria for certification or a professional license in the State of Washington may not transfer to another state.
-The following programs at City University of Seattle are intended to prepare students for careers that may require certification or licensure in the State of Washington.
+City University of Seattle programs are intended to meet criteria for certification or a professional license in the state of Washington and may not transfer to another state.
+The following programs at City University of Seattle are intended to prepare students for careers that may require certification/licensure in the state of Washington.